jvde-github/AIS-catcher-for-Android/README.md

 After downloading the file on your phone, just tap to install.
 After that you should be good to go.
 Feedback is very much appreciated by mailing [me](mailto:jvde.github@gmail.com) or sharing in the Issue section.

-For a video of a field test of an early version [see YouTube](https://www.youtube.com/watch?v=Sn-3c-qCxu4).
+For a video of a field test of an early version [see YouTube](https://www.youtube.com/shorts/1ArB7GL_yV8).
 Hopefully in the Play Store by the end of this Summer.

 More to come....

+## To do

+- More testing....
+- Application crashes when Airspy HF+ is disconnected (seems to be a more general issue)
+- Shorter timeouts when connecting to RTL-TCP
+- Simple map
+- Graphs with statistics